irenapopova/WORKSHOPS-DCI/JS-Workshops/initialize.md

 👉 Create an instance of the object with new.

-To define an object type, create a function for the object type that specifies its name, properties, and methods.
-For example, suppose you want to create an object type for cars.
-You want this type of object to be called car, and you want it to have properties for make, model, and year.
-To do this, you would write the following function:
+- To define an object type, create a function for the object type that specifies its name, properties, and methods.
+- For example, suppose you want to create an **object type** for **cars**.
+- You want this type of object to be called car, and you want it to have **properties** for `make`, `model`, and `year`.
+- So, this is possible, when you write the following function:

 ```js
 function Car(make, model, year) {